 Thus, when it comes to fighting many viral infections, CDC suggests you might be best served without antibiotics.

 With antibiotics or any other medicine, it usually is better to err on the side of caution.
-Therefore, if you are given the opportunity to take someone else’s antibiotics prescription, it may be best to decline the medicine until you meet with your doctor and review all of your treatment options.
+Therefore, if you are offered someone else’s antibiotics prescription, it may be best to decline the medicine until you meet with your doctor and review all of your treatment options.